Objectives of the Centre

-The Centre for Biomedical Engineering at IIT Gandhinagar (IITGN) is focused on carrying out cutting-edge research in various areas of biomedical engineering.
-The Centre has an explicit mission to produce research that is of social relevance to India, and by extension, across the world.
-The main objectives of this Center are:
+The Centre for Biomedical Engineering at IITGN is focused on carrying out cutting-edge research in various areas of biomedical engineering.
+The Centre has an explicit mission to undertake research of social relevance to India, and by extension, across the world.
+The main objectives of this Centre are:

 - Research and development in biomedical engineering and healthcare technologies

 - developing low-cost technologies related to health care to help people in rural areas

 - The Centre undertakes national and international collaborations for research and academic exchanges